 The Philips Lumea Advanced uses Intense Pulsed Light (IPL) that’s safe for use at home on the body and face.
 It slows and reduces hair regrowth after each treatment.
 Eventually your hair doesn’t grow back and periodic top ups are required less frequently to keep your skin smooth and hair-free.

 The first model in the Advanced range launched in 2013.
-The models have CE certification to meet EU safety standards and are available in the UK, Europe and Australia.
-They don’t have FDA clearance and so aren’t available in the US.
+The models have CE certification to meet EU safety standards.
+They don’t have FDA clearance yet.

 You’ll need about 4 to 5 treatments (taking 8 weeks) to see significant hair reduction results.
 Follow this up with top up treatments to stay hair-free and smooth.
 The longer you’ve used it for should mean you need less and less frequent top-ups.